Cover My Ride(Auto Insurance)

 Kyle Langan, 2025

-Will Philadelphia innovate?
+Auto risk mitigation: Will Philadelphia innovate?
 The city’s incomplete Litter Index survey for 6 years in a row does not seem like innovation (credit to a story I read,

 Dangerous conditions for pedestrians

-Broad St at Cherry St in Philadelphia looked like a dangerous game of real-life Frogger the last time I saw.
-Center city Philadelphia seemed practically dangerous for pedestrians; roughly 20,000 may attend the PA Convention Center, which hosts an annual concert on the Friday and Saturday after Christmas.
-And no closed streets or police direction on Friday night with 20,000 marginal pedestrians?
+Example: Convention center hosts an annual concert on the Friday and Saturday after Christmas.
+And no closed streets or police direction on a Friday night with 20,000 marginal pedestrians?
 Then, police overreacted on Saturday, to their missing presence on Friday.
 That’s OK – we can overcompensate, overreact to errors, and that is commonly how innovation is made.

 Tactical vs. Strategic mitigation